Run or resume an experiment.

 dvc exp run to begin the experiment.
 All checkpoints

-dvc exp run will resume from this point (using the latest cached versions of
+dvc exp run will continue from the latest checkpoint (using

 List previous checkpoints with

 dvc exp show.
-To continue from a previous
+To resume from a previous

 checkpoint, you must first